 The righteous shall flourish like the palm tree.
 He will grow like a cedar in Lebanon.
 Psalm 92:12

-10 Then Ishmael carried away captive all of the people who were left in Mizpah; the king’s daughters, and all the people who remained in Mizpah, whom Nebuzaradan the captain of the guard had committed to Gedaliah the son of Ahikam.
-Ishmael the son of Nethaniah carried them away captive, and departed to go over to the descendants of Ammon.
+10 Then Ishmael took all of the people who were left in Mizpah captive, the king’s daughters, and all the people who remained in Mizpah, whom Nebuzaradan the captain of the guard had committed to Gedaliah the son of Ahikam.
+Ishmael the son of Nethaniah taken them captive, and departed to go over to the descendants of Ammon.

 Johanan Rescues the Captives

 11 But when Johanan the son of Kareah, and all the captains of the forces who were with him, heard of all the disaster that Ishmael the son of Nethaniah had done, 12 then they took all the men, and went to fight with Ishmael the son of Nethaniah, and found him by the great waters that are in Gibeon.
 13 Now when all the people who were with Ishmael saw Johanan the son of Kareah, and all the captains of the forces who were with him, then they were glad.

 14 So all the people who Ishmael had taken captive from Mizpah turned around and came back, and went to Johanan the son of Kareah.
 15 But Ishmael the son of Nethaniah escaped from Johanan with eight men and went to the descendants of Ammon.